vitessio/website/content/en/docs/get-started/kubernetes.md

 ```
 $ ./kmysql.sh
-SHOW DATAWelcome to the MySQL monitor.
+Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 2
 Server version: 5.7.9-Vitess Percona Server (GPL), Release 29, Revision 11ad961